pagkly/Zed/Investopedia4/What Is Hazard Insurance.md

 ## How Hazard Insurance Works

 Hazard insurance protects a property owner against damage caused by fires; lightning; hail-, wind-, snow-, or rainstorms; or other natural events.
 Hazard coverage is usually a subsection of a homeowners insurance policy that protects the main dwelling and other nearby structures, such as a garage.
-To be prepared for every contingency, homeowners should be sure that specific, common hazards are covered in their insurance policy package.
+To be prepared for every [[Contingency|contingency]], homeowners should be sure that specific, common hazards are covered in their insurance policy package.

 The amount of hazard insurance required depends on what it would cost to replace the home in the event of a total loss.
-This dollar amount may differ significantly from the property's value on the current real estate market.
+This dollar amount may differ significantly from the property's value on the current real [[Estate|estate]] market.
 Policies are typically written for one year and are renewable.

 Hazard insurance generally refers to the coverage of the structure, roof, and foundation of your home only, though in some policies it can be extended to furnishings and personal belongings, as well.